Oluwajobs/oluwajobaa/_portfolio/5-WRF.md

   * Guidelines from UCAR on `&geogrid` [setup](http://www2.mmm.ucar.edu/wrf/users/namelist_best_prac_wps.html).

-  * Use [this code](https://code.earthengine.google.com/b49019fd1f97e7313b143992a717726c) in Google Earth Engine to visualize and configure domains.

-  * It is recommended to have domains no smaller than about 100x100 each.
+  * Use the [R markdown file](/assets/files/WRF_domain.pdf) to visualize and configure domains.
+Note: It is recommended to have domains no smaller than about 100x100 each.
 Keep about 10 grid points (minimum of 5) on each side, in the boundary zone.
 If domains are too small, the solution will be determined by forcing data.